Welfare benefits you may get while studying in higher education

 Child Benefit

-You get Child Benefit if you are responsible for a child or young person.
+You could get Child Benefit if you are responsible for a child or young person.
 A child is someone who is under 16 years of age.
 A young person is someone who remains in full-time non-advanced education up until the age of 20.

 If your income is over £50,000 you can still get Child Benefit but it will affect the amount of tax you pay.